awie3di/docs/articles/quickstart/native/android/04-user-profile.md

 To get the user's information:

-1. Use the user's access token to create an instance of the `AuhenticationAPIClient` client.
+1. Create an instance of the `AuhenticationAPIClient` client.
-2. Call the `userInfo` method in the client.
+2. Use the user's access token to call the `userInfo` method in the client.
 You get an instance of the `UserProfile` profile.
 The profile is OIDC-conformant.
 Depending on the [scopes](https://auth0.com/docs/scopes/current) you requested, the profile contains different information.
 3. To get the user's ID, use the [Management API](https://auth0.com/docs/api/management/v2#!/Users).